 Arroyo Tapiado & Arroyo Seco del Diablo Loop Trail is a 30.1 mile moderately trafficked loop trail located near Julian, California that features beautiful wild flowers and is rated as difficult.
-The trail is primarily used for hiking, walking, and off road driving and is accessible from October until May.
+The trail is primarily used for hiking, walking, and off road driving and is best used from October until May.

 off road driving